Your Ultimate Guide to Hosting Fellowship Events

 Step Five: Submit other Creative Requests

-Once you've received approval for your event to take place, submit Creative Requests for all event pieces the creative team needs to create (templates, slide package, handouts, invite cards, directional signage, banners, etc.) Please keep in mind that these requests need to align with The Alps request that you made for the Creative Package, and if they exceed that initial request, may be denied based on Creative Team time and availability.
+Once you've received approval for your event to take place, submit Creative Requests for all event pieces the creative team needs to create based on your ministry support level (templates, slide package, handouts, invite cards, directional signage, banners, etc.) Include ALL necessary details to help the team accomplish your goals.
+Please keep in mind that if your request exceeds the initial approved support, it may be denied based on Creative Team time and availability.
 If you have a lot of requests, you can put them under one request with the Project Name being the title of your event.

 Step Six: Plan and Execute Your Event

-Revisit our Event Excellence Guidelines as you go, and remember to communicate any changes you make to the Communications Director (Molly Hale) and Creative Director (Ryan Ward) as soon as you make them!
+Revisit our Event Excellence Guidelines as you go, and remember to communicate ANY event changes you make to the Communications Director (Molly Hale) and Creative Director (Ryan Ward) as soon as you make them so that we can create and promote accurately!